Keeping your AvSuper account secure

 There a number of key techniques you can use to keep your AvSuper account safe and secure.

-Engagement – regularly login in via Member Online to check your personal details are up to date and review transactions to your account.
+Engagement – regularly login in via AOL to check your personal details are up to date and review transactions to your account.
 Don’t hesitate to contact us immediately if you see any suspicious transactions.

 Even better – get to know your Member Advice Consultants at AvSuper personally – if we know you from repeated and regular contact, it may make it more difficult for someone to successfully impersonate you in respect of your super account.